salston/multiples/README.md

 # multiples
-Website that allows the user to pick a number and all multiples of that number will be highlighted in a number grid
+Website that allows the user to pick a number, then all multiples of that number will be highlighted in a number grid.

 So far it does not do anything, just has a grid and I am playing with styling it.